From Seattle University's 2022-2023 Graduate Catalog.

 Syllabi information is for reference only; information may not be current.

-This course introduces the modern concepts of application architecture and programming for business, including data types, expressions, control structures, functional abstraction, object-oriented programming, data management, application programming interfaces (APls), service-oriented architecture, and Microservices architecture.
-No prior programming experience assumed.
+This course introduces the basic concepts of programming for data analytics, including data types, expressions, control structures, functional abstractions, object-oriented programming, application programming interfaces (APls), and the libraries for data analysis, manipulation, multi-dimensional arrays, visualization, and others.

 Concepts, tools, and strategies for understanding and exploiting opportunities associated with electronic commerce; focus on the strategic aspects of marketing using the Internet.
 The Internet is dramatically altering the way business is conducted on a local and global basis, changing the way organizations conduct business, provide customer service, interact with internal and external stakeholders, advertise, develop products, build brands, generate new prospects, monitor the marketplace, and distribute products and services.

 This course introduces the management and analysis of corporate data.
 Topics include conceptual data modeling, relational database systems, data warehousing, and data administration, as well as SQL.
 Students are expected to understand the managerial challenges and solutions of corporate data management.

 This course introduces data mining or knowledge discovery using machine learning algorithms by analyzing massive amounts of data to find interesting patterns that can be used to assist decision making or provide predictions.
 Topics include decision trees, Bayesian classification, clustering, sequence clustering, market basket analysis/association rules, artificial neural networks, and others.
 Students are expected to analyze real-world data in business using machine learning software.